 Engineers Week was full of engineering show and tell.
 The Alumni Career Roundtables event was a little different, focusing more on the tell part, with alumni doing the telling.

-10 alumni spoke with students for three to five minutes in a fast paced "speed" discussion with topics ranging from where the Defense industry is headed to how to overcome engineering mistakes.
+10 alumni were sorted by topic at each table and spoke with students for 3-5 minutes in a fast paced "speed" round with topics ranging from where the Defense industry is headed to how to overcome engineering mistakes.
 Students rotated tables and topics, getting a snapshot of what it's really like being an engineer in the field.
 Or using your engineering education in a different field, even.

 Tim Reese (EE '90) came back to campus from Quoin Capital, where he is a Managing Director.
 He also recently served as Treasurer for the Commonwealth of Pennsylvania.
 Others included Kevin Horan (EE '89), Senior Product Engineer from Lockheed Martin; Paloma Villa (CE '11), Environmental Engineer from CDM Smith and a half-dozen others.

 "You're going to learn just as much from your failures as you will from your successes," Mark Bruley started off.
-Bruley is a renowned forensic medical technology accident investigator and 1975 graduate majoring in Biomedical Engineering Technology.
+Bruley is a renowned forensic medical technology accident investigator and 1975 graduate majoring in Biomedical Engineering Technology, a precursor to today's Bioengineering program.
 His work focuses on testing and evaluating medical devices.
 Or, as he put it, why medical devices could potentially kill someone.

 "In R&D—if we knew completely what we were doing, it wouldn't be called R&D, it would be just called development," he laughed.
 "We have to find mistakes or failures in design."